-The requested variances are intended to provide flexibility in the event the final survey confirms either provision to be marginally smaller than what is shown on the sketch.
+The requested variance is intended to provide minor flexibility in the event the final survey confirms the setback to be marginally smaller than what is shown on the sketch.

 Applicable Planning Policies:

 Planning Act, R.S.O.
 1990, c.P.13